zzhangjii/learning-library/workshops/bike-share-prediction/LabGuide200.md

 ## Introduction

 This lab walks you through the steps to upload the required datasets to the Autonomous Data Warehouse (ADW) instance that you provisioned in the previous lab.
-You will you SQL Developer as an interface to the ADW instance for uploading and preparing the dataset.
+You will use SQL Developer as an interface to the ADW instance for uploading and preparing the dataset.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.